microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="1"><b>(Bonus) Activity 1</a>: Undo errors to a point in time</b></p>

+> Note: This is the first activity, but since restoring a database can take time, for the instructor-led version of this workshop, this will be a bonus activity to review or complete.
+If you are performing this in a self-study fashion, it is still recommended to review or complete the activity.

 In all organizations, big or small, accidents can happen.
 That's why you always have to have a plan for how you will restore to where you need to be.
 In SQL Server, ideally, you want choose to [restore to a point in time](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/restore-a-sql-server-database-to-a-point-in-time-full-recovery-model?view=sql-server-ver15), but you can only do that if you are running in full recovery model.
 Under the bulk-logged recovery model, it's more likely that you'll have to recover the database to the end of the transaction log backup.

 One of the benefits of Azure SQL is that Azure can take care of all of this for you.
 Since Azure SQL manages your backups and runs in full recovery model, it can restore you to any point in time (you can even [restore a deleted database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-recovery-using-backups#deleted-database-restore)).
 In this activity, you'll see how a common error can be recovered using point in time restore (PITR).
 This is easy to do in the portal or programmatically, but in this activity you'll see how to do it with the Azure CLI.